-How to distinguish myths from realities, science from mere assumptions and propaganda?
+How to distinguish myths from realities, science from mere assumptions, conspiracy theories and propaganda?
 Serious research has an important tool: peer-reviewed articles published in scientific journals.
 This involves an editorial committee and at least two experts in the field considering the quality.
 They propose necessary improvements before publication.
 It is a laborious process.
 Most scientists have one or more times become annoyed to learn that the article did not add new knowledge or that source material was incomplete.

 Researchers who do not publish peer-reviewed articles, lose status.
 Some of those who do not get published in scientific journals tend to believe that such articles are unreliable and overvalued.